denoland/manual/help.md

 ## [Stack Overflow](https://stackoverflow.com/questions/tagged/deno)

-Stack Overflow is a popular forum to ask code-level questions or if you’re stuck with a specific error.
+Stack Overflow is a popular forum to ask code-level questions or if you're stuck with a specific error.
 [ask your own!](https://stackoverflow.com/questions/ask?tags=deno)